 Stanford University

 With the rapid evolution of technology over the past few decades, the distinction between the tangible and intangible has become increasingly blurred: music is no longer constrained to cassettes or compact discs, retail services no longer need physical stores, and even social networking no longer requires meeting people face-to-face.
-However, while the advent of digital storage systems and the internet have facilitated business practices and daily life, it has spelled disaster for legal and ethical analysts.
+However, while the advent of digital storage systems and the Internet have facilitated business practices and daily life, it has spelled disaster for legal and ethical analysts.
 The distinction between machine and idea has historically offered simplicity within the domain of intellectual property, but the progressive convergence of the two has incited controversy regarding intellectual property rights in today’s society.

-In 2008, the United States Court of Appeals for the Federal Circuit heard the case of In re Bilski, a case that highlights the ambiguities in the definition of intellectual property.
+In 2008, the U.S. Court of Appeals for the Federal Circuit heard the case of In re Bilski, a case that highlights the ambiguities in the definition of intellectual property.
 The applicants Bernard Bilski and Rand Warsaw filed a controversial patent application for a business method (the hedging of risks in commodities trading).
 The court ruled that to qualify for patent eligibility, the idea must pass a “machine-or-transformation” test: it must either be tied to an apparatus or transform a particular article into a different state or thing.
-Thus, Bilski’s patent, which satisfied neither, was deemed patent-ineligible.
-The applicants petitioned the Supreme Court for a writ of certiorari, a review by the Supreme Court to overturn the Federal Circuit decision.
+Thus, Bilski’s application, which satisfied neither, was deemed patent-ineligible.
+The applicants petitioned the U.S. Supreme Court for a writ of certiorari, a review by the Supreme Court to overturn the Federal Circuit decision.
 Certiorari was granted and the case of Bilski v.
 Kappos was heard in November 2009.
 The Court agreed with the Federal Circuit that business methods and other abstract processes “did little to spur the technological progress that patent laws were intended to promote" (although the ruling has not yet been released).
 The developments in In re Bilski and Bilski v.
 Kappos demonstrate a continuation of the machine-idea dichotomy and an attempt to clarify the domain of intellectual property.
 However, they fail to answer the question of whether individuals should be entitled to intellectual property rights to begin with and the reason such rights would be justified.

 To answer these questions would bring great clarity to the domain of intellectual property.
 There are thus two moral concerns that must be addressed on the topic of intellectual property.
 First, should individuals be entitled to claim certain ideas as their property?
 And second, if it is the case that they should, what is the domain of intellectual property?
 Does it only hold claim to a tangible medium, or is the idea inextricably linked to the medium and protectable as well?

 The Current Definition of Intellectual Property

-It is important to first clarify the current understanding of “intellectual property.”
 The American system recognizes intellectual property as a protectable right and establishes three classifications of intellectual property: copyrights, patents, and trade secrets.

-Copyrights protect “original works of authorship fixed in any tangible medium of expression.”
+Copyrights protect “original works of authorship fixed in any tangible medium of expression” (Copyright Act of 1976).
 Thus, they are designed to protect the form of expression rather than the ideas that they express.
-The scope of copyrightable content currently includes authorship in literary or artistic works, as well as computer software.
+The scope of copyrightable content currently includes literary or artistic works as well as computer software.

-Patents are similar to copyrights, as they protect intellectual property through a medium rather than as an idea.
-In particular, patents apply to inventions – products that serve a particular purpose.
-The requirements for a patent are that the invention “be novel (not previously patented); they must constitute nonobvious improvements over past inventions; and they must be useful (inventions that do not work cannot be patented).”
+Patents are similar to copyrights, in that they protect intellectual property through a medium rather than as an idea.
+In particular, patents apply to inventions, i.e., products that serve a particular purpose.
+In order to obtain patents inventions must “be novel (not previously patented); they must constitute nonobvious improvements over past inventions; and they must be useful (inventions that do not work cannot be patented)” (Hettinger, 1989, p.
+18).
 For instance, new scientific theories cannot be patented, but technologies that implement such theories can be.